-Oscar-winning actress Halle Berry went to the Capitol on Tuedsay, testifying in…Continue
+Oscar-winning actress Halle Berry went to the Capitol on Tuedsay, testifying in favor of a bill aimed at restricting paparazzi from taking…Continue

 Late night talk shows are the perfect place to hear autograph stories.
 You see, the talk show hosts and the stars, get sick of just coming on and promoting their latest movie and telling the same stories about what it was like to work with Meryl Streep.

-Last night on The Tonight Show (which I…Continue
+Last night on The Tonight Show (which I watched only because Letterman and Kimmel were repeats), comedian and…Continue

 Last year during the NBA Finals, he had shows that aired immediately after the games.
-One of the things he did was using an NBA star (I’m almost positive it was Shaq), to prank fans that were…Continue
+One of the things he did was using an NBA star (I’m almost positive it was Shaq), to prank fans that were lined up for a fake autograph session Kimmel had…Continue

 Added by Josh Board on June 19, 2013 at 12:19am — No Comments

 I went from being a DJ at a classic rock station, to being a writer.
 One of the first editors I had had to keep reminded me that when I talk about bands, others won’t know the songs or musicians the way I do.
-So before I start this story on my quest to get all of The Kinks signatures, here’s a list of…Continue
+So before I start this story on my quest to get all of The Kinks signatures, here’s a list of their songs that you might know: Lola, You Really Got Me, Tired of…Continue

 I always like when things pop up that celebrities did when they were young.
 A lot of Buddy Holly’s homework has popped up over the years.
 I’ve also seen homework from a few other celebrities, but since Buddy Holly had that geeky look with the thick glasses – and since he was a 50s singer – something seemed more interesting about a piece of school work from him.